 His career took a major turn when he was claimed by the Toronto Maple Leafs in the 1958 Inter-League Draft.
 Bower spent the next 12 seasons with the Maple Leafs and won four Stanley Cup championships and two Vezina Trophies.
 He was inducted into the Hockey Hall of Fame in 1976.

-Richards Hangs Them Up
+Brad Richards Hangs Them Up

-Brad Richards announced his retirement, on July 20, 2016, after 15 seasons in the league.
+Brad Richards announced his retirement on July 20, 2016, after 15 seasons in the league.
 He was originally drafted by the Tampa Bay Lightning in the third round (64th overall) of the 1998 NHL Entry Draft.
 He made his NHL debut on the opening night of the 2000-01 season and scored 21 goals and 62 points in his rookie campaign.

 Richards scored 12 goals and 26 points in 23 playoff games in 2004, leading the Lightning to their first Stanley Cup championship in franchise history.
 He was awarded the Conn Smythe Trophy for being the most valuable player of the postseason.

 His time in Tampa Bay ended on Feb.
-26, 2008, when he was traded to the Dallas Stars, along with Johan Holmqvist, for Jussi Jokinen, Jeff Halpern, Mike Smith and a fourth-round draft pick.
+26, 2008, when he was traded to the Dallas Stars, along with Johan Holmqvist, for Jussi Jokinen, Jeff Halpern, Mike Smith, and a fourth-round draft pick.
 After three more seasons with the Stars, Richards signed a huge nine-year, $60 million contract with the Rangers in 2011.
 He did not live out the deal as the Rangers bought out the remainder of the contract following the 2013-14 season.

-Richards spent his final season in the NHL with the Detroit Red Wings, scoring 10 goals and 28 assists.
+Richards spent his final season in the NHL with the Detroit Red Wings, scoring 10 goals and 28 points.
 He retired with 298 goals and 932 points in 1126 games.
 He had 489 of those points with Tampa Bay, which rank as the fifth-most in franchise history.

 A Busy Day in 1972